Brahmin Bhojan (food offering to the Pundits)

 What is Homa Homam Homas ? and Significance of Homas

 Homa is a sacred fire ritual done in the Vedic Hindu tradition.
 Homa is a technique given by the Rishis and other Enlightened Masters to create a specific desired effect in our lives.
 The way in which the desired effect is made and the strength of the effect makes Homa a unique component of Vedic tradition.

-Homa means a ritual, wherein an oblation or any religious offering is made into fire.
+Homa means a Hindu ritual, wherein an oblation or any religious offering is made into fire.
 The Homa is also called "sacrifice ritual" because the fire destroys the offering, but a Homa is more accurately a "votive ritual".
 The fire is the agent, and the offerings include those that are material and symbolic such as grains, clarified butter, milk, incense and seeds.
 It is rooted in the Vedic religion, and was adopted in ancient times by Buddhism and Jainism.
 The practice spread from India to Central Asia, East Asia and Southeast Asia.
-Homa rituals remain an important part of many Hindu ceremonies, and variations of Homa continue to be practiced in current-day Buddhism, particularly in parts of Tibet and Japan.
+Homa rituals remain an important part of many Hinduism pooja ceremonies, and variations of Homa continue to be practiced in current-day Buddhism, particularly in parts of Tibet and Japan.

 Shorter version of Homam, which can be done by an individual on his own is called as Agnihotra Homa.
 Know what is Agnihotra - Benefits, Agnihotra Procedure and Agnihotra Mantras here .